New York Boat Registration: Fees, Requirements & How to Register (2026)

 Common vessel types and registration requirements in New York: motorboats, sailboats, personal watercraft, pontoons, and kayaks

-In New York, all motorboats regardless of size or motor type (electric or fuel-driven).
+In New York, registration is required for: All motorboats regardless of size or motor type (electric or fuel-driven).
 There are 4 categories of exempt vessels.

 Registration is required for: All motorboats regardless of size or motor type (electric or fuel-driven)